kristopolous/music-explorer/readme.md

 There is also a web player currently, whose code is included, here's one against my collection [https://9ol.es/pl](https://9ol.es/pl).

-It works by ... downloading entire labels from bandcamp.
+It works by ... essentially cloning entire labels.
 I know what you're saying "that sounds shady." --- I've actually spent 300% more buying music on bandcamp month over month than I did before because this tool exposes artists to me for me to buy.

 The abstractions are like any powerful sets of tools: your personal moral compass is the guide to how you use it.